Ada-Developers-Academy/ada-build/roundtable-guides/build-lessons-table.md

 ## Introduction to Programming in Python

 The following lessons will introduce you to the fundamentals of programming including writing your first program, learning programming vocabulary, and learning to store and interact with data.
 The first lesson, [Programming Environment](../intro-to-python/environment-setup/), will go over how to access the lessons.
-The Review Disucssion Guides will be used to facilitate discussion at the Saturday review sessions.
+The Review Discussion Guides will be used to facilitate discussion at the Saturday review sessions.

 | Order | Lesson                                                                                               | Review Discussion Guide |
 | :---- | :--------------------------------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------- |